christopher-strack/spymarine-cpp/README.md

 ## Usage

 See the examples directory on how to use the library:
-- `print_devices.cpp`: most basic example that prints all devices
+- `print_devices_and_sensors.cpp`: most basic example that prints all devices and sensors
-- `print_sensor_states.cpp`: print the current sensor states of each device
 - `moving_average.cpp`: uses a moving average sensor reader
 - `print_home_assistant_discovery.cpp`: prints JSON for discovering devices and updating sensor values